Rafiqul-Islam12/University-Course-Management-System-App/README.md

   - ✅ Course objectives
   - ✅ Detailed syllabus
   - ✅ Recommended textbooks
-- 💡 Offline Access – All syllabus files are stored in the assets/ folder and require no internet.
+- 💡 Offline Access – All syllabus files are stored in the assets folder and require no internet.

- ---

   ## App Screenshots

 | Login Screen | Department Selection | Batch Selection |